 Students who will be unavailable to complete a final presentation due to extenuating circumstances (such as graduating immediately after the internship) may apply to complete a final paper in lieu of a presentation.
 This should be 10-12 pages, cover the topics included in the presentation and/or content as set by your faculty sponsor prior to the start of internship.
 This must be submitted electronically to the Director of Career Services and your Faculty Sponsor by the due date agreed upon.
 Your paper will be graded on content, grammar, sentence structure and organization.

-Your faculty sponsor will evaluate the content and quality of your paper or presentation.
+Your faculty sponsor will evaluate the content and quality of your presentation or paper.

 Your site supervisor also submits midterm and final evaluation forms, indicating the quality of your work.
 These forms are emailed to your site supervisor when you submit your contract to the Career Services Office and must be completed electronically and returned.

 Internships do not receive letter grades, but are graded on a Pass/No Pass scale.
 If all evaluation materials are approved as meeting expectations, students will receive a Pass.

-After the completion of your internship, you will be invited to meet with the Director of Career Services to “debrief” your experience and consider how you might use what you learned.
+After the completion of your internship, you may choose to meet with the Director of Career Services to “debrief” your experience and consider how you might use what you learned.
 You will also receive an evaluation form to complete where you can rate your site.
 This feedback will only be shared with the Career Services Office, faculty and other students to provide us a sense of the strengths and challenges of any given site.
 This is not automatically shared with your site.